84n4n4j03/winzling/README.md

 Another option is to hook them to a root Makefile that builds all c-files and links each test.

+Also you can write a little bit of code and simply group them as testuites.

 ## Check Macros